IMSDcrueoft/LoxFlux/README.md

 ---

-The `@system` module offers low-level system utilities, primarily focused on memory management and garbage collection.
+The `@sys` module offers low-level system utilities, primarily focused on memory management and garbage collection.
 These functions provide insights into the runtime environment and allow fine-grained control over resource allocation.

 - **Log**
   - `log`: Unlike the `print` keyword, it allows for multiple inputs and behaves slightly differently.It automatically expands the contents of the array and prints (but not recursively).